Itay-Sudai/DeskSaver/README.md

 Now, you can log on to the server from a different machine, download a preset and use it with the offline version.

 there are some python libraries that you will need to install in order to run the programs.
 View them in the code.

+note: this is a personal - self taught project that I didn't account for others to use at first so problems may occur..